 - 1.1.
+The Brighter Futures Learning Partnership Trust is the admission authority and is responsible for determining the admissions policy.
+All decisions relating to admission applications will be taken by the UTC's Local Governing Body. - 1.2.
 Doncaster UTC (DUTC) is a University Technology College specialising in engineering and creative & digital technologies.
 DUTC is a distinctive school led by employers and universities to provide an innovative and engaging learning environment and unique learning experience.
-DUTC will equip students with the education, skills and qualifications creating pathways into higher education, apprenticeships, and employment in the most significant areas of economic growth locally, nationally, and internationally. - 1.2.
-When applying to Year 9 or Year 12 at DUTC, parents, carers and students should note the unique offer at DUTC.
-DUTC will deliver a core curriculum based around STEAM (science, technology, engineering, Arts and mathematics) subjects, with an opportunity for learners to select units focused towards engineering or creative & digital technologies if they wish.
-Students will spend much of their time at the UTC working on projects which will link into the curriculum and are related to the specialisms.
-Our school day and terms are longer to prepare students for life after the UTC. - 1.3.
-DUTC is committed to an open, fair and transparent admissions policy complying with the School Admissions Code and the School Admission Appeals Code (the Codes).
-In accordance with the Codes, DUTC will review its Admissions policy annually in line with the consultation timetable for admissions.
-This policy will be reviewed in readiness for entry in September 2024. - 1.4.
-DUTC is located in Doncaster town centre and serves the town of Doncaster and the wider subregion.
+DUTC will equip students with the education, skills and qualifications creating pathways into higher education, apprenticeships, and employment in the most significant areas of economic growth locally, nationally, and internationally. - 1.3.
+When applying to Year 9 or Year 12 at DUTC, parents, carers and students should note the unique offer at Doncaster UTC.
+Doncaster UTC will deliver a core curriculum based around STEAM (science, technology, engineering, Arts and mathematics) subjects, with an opportunity for learners to select units focused towards engineering or creative & digital technologies if they wish.
+Students will spend much of their time at the UTC working on projects which will link into the curriculum and are related to the specialisms. - 1.4.
+Doncaster UTC is committed to an open, fair and transparent admissions policy complying with the School Admissions Code and the School Admission Appeals Code (the Codes).
+In accordance with the Codes, Doncaster UTC will review its Admissions policy annually in line with the consultation timetable for admissions.
+This policy will be reviewed in readiness for entry in September 2026. - 1.5.
+Doncaster UTC is located in Doncaster town centre and serves the town of Doncaster and the wider subregion.
 This admissions policy seeks to ensure a fair balance between Doncaster and its neighbours and also to minimise the impact on any individual school.